bashtage/randomgen/README.rst

 Features
 ========

--  Replacement for NumPy’s RandomState
+-  Designed as a peplacement for NumPy’s 1.16’s RandomState

    .. code:: python